harry-wood/emea-on-rails/src/index.md

 We'll meet on the evening of June 9, EMEA time, exact times and online platform are still TBD.

+We will also have exciting contests and prizes for all our participants across the region!

 </div>

 ----